The 7 Main Signs & Symptoms Of Ketosis

 • Drinking plenty of water.

-• Cutting on dairy and nut.
+• Cutting on dairy and nuts.

 Keep in mind that some people have no trouble.
-So just because you’re not suffering from any stomach issues doesn’t mean that the ketogenic diet isn’t delivering.
+So, just because you’re not suffering from any stomach issues doesn’t mean that the ketogenic diet isn’t delivering.

 Everybody and every BODY is different.
 That’s why everyone’s digestive system may react differently to a drastic change in diet, such as cutting down on carbohydrates.